harvester/harvester/enhancements/20230327-harvester-seeder-integration.md

 ## Summary

-We have been running and developing [Seeder](https://github.com/harvester/seeder) for provisioning and managing the lifecycle of baremetal clusters in our internal labs.
+We have been running and developing [Seeder](https://github.com/harvester/seeder) for provisioning and managing the lifecycle of bare-metal clusters in our internal labs.

-With version 1.2.0, we plan to introduce an embedded mode of Seeder, which will allow deployment of Seeder to an existing cluster via Harvester Addons.
+With version 1.2.0, we plan to introduce an embedded mode of Seeder, which will allow deployment of Seeder to an existing cluster via **Harvester Addons**.

-In embedded mode, the addon will enable end-users to define Inventory objects that map the Harvester nodes to the corresponding baremetal nodes.
-The baremetal interaction will be through IPMI and Redfish protocols.
+In embedded mode, the addon will enable end-users to define inventory objects that map the Harvester nodes to the corresponding bare-metal nodes.
+The bare-metal interaction will be through IPMI and Redfish protocols.

-Once defined, seeder in embedded mode, will leverage the cluster event controllers to query underlying hardware and propagate that information to the corresponding node objects.
+Once defined, Seeder in embedded mode leverages the cluster event controllers to query underlying hardware and propagate that information to the corresponding node objects.

-In addition, the users will be able to perform underlying hardware power cycle operations via the Harvester UI.
+In addition, users will be able to perform underlying hardware power cycle operations via the Harvester UI.

 ### Related Issues